 Seeing the transformation in a woman’s life that a skillfully performed breast reduction produces is always a joy for everyone involved.
 The weight loss and reduction in size and discomfort in the breasts allows for a change in lifestyle from sedentary to active.
 This means further weight loss is often possible once regular exercise becomes possible and enjoyable.

 The weight of tissue removed from both breasts may range anywhere from 300-2500 gms.
-Some health insurance policies cover a portion of the costs for this surgery.
+Some health insurance policies cover a portion of the costs for this plastic surgery.

 There are several main types of breast reduction depending on the volume of the reduction required.
 The most commonly used keeps a central ‘mound’ of breast tissue with the nipple attached at its apex.
 The remaining surplus gland and breast tissue are trimmed away until the desired size is obtained, and the skin is ‘tailored’ and trimmed to fit.
 The resulting ‘seams’ or incisions/suture lines are around the outside of the nipple/areola area, vertically below to the crease under the breast, and also a variable transverse incision in this crease, which is called the inframammary fold.
 This technique is commonly used for DD cup breasts and bigger.